svergun/packer-vsphere-iso/README.md

 ## Manage Packer Plugins

 Packer plugins are managed using the `packer init` command.
 Describe the plugins you want to use in a `requirements.pkr.hcl` file and run `packer init` to install them.
-To upgrade installed  plugins after changing a pluging version in the file, run `packer init -upgrade .`.
+To upgrade installed plugins after changing a plugin version in the file, run `packer init -upgrade .`.

 Example: